Talk of getting change for a groat! (5)

 'talk of getting' is the definition.

 'argot' can be an answer for 'talk' (I have seen 'Talk of thieves' mean 'argot' so perhaps 'talk' could also mean 'argot').
-I am not certain of the 'of getting' bit.
+I'm not sure about the 'of getting' bit.

 'change for a groat' is the wordplay.